-Celebrate America’s Birthday With These 4th of July Sales
+Celebrate America’s Birthday With These 10 4th of July Sales

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

-Given that Independence Day falls on a Thursday this year, this means many of us get to enjoy an extra-long holiday weekend, giving us more time to shop these summer sales.
-In fact, many of the sales are already live, so you can already start filling your cart ahead of time.
+Given that Independence Day falls on a Friday this year, this means many of us get to enjoy a long holiday weekend, giving us more time to shop these summer sales.
 Read on below to check out some of the best Fourth of July sales to shop now through the weekend.

 Way Day may be in the rearview mirror, but Wayfair’s 4th of July clearance event is honestly just as impressive.
-For a limited time, take up to 70 percent off living room and bedroom furniture, 50 percent off outdoor furniture, up to 60 percent off mattresses, and so much more.
+For a limited time, take up to 70 percent off furniture, home decor, patio staples, mattresses, and more.

+Take up to 50 percent off summer clearance items on men’s and women’s clothing.
+This includes $59 denim, under $25 t-shirts, and $50 summer frocks.

+From July 3 to July 7, up to $185 in free summer essentials from OneSkin.
+All new orders will eceive a free SPF sample pack, new subscription orders $75+ get a free SPF sample pack and a free travel bag, and new subscription orders $180 and more receive a free SPF sample pack and a free four-piece travel set with OS-01 FACE, OS-01 EYE, OS-01 BODY and PREP Facial Cleanser.

 Did you know that you can shop at Marshalls online?
 Whether you already know about this semi-hidden e-commerce gem or not, this weekend is the perfect opportunity to peruse the website.
 From now through July 4, shop Marshalls’ big online clearance event, featuring tons of already-discounted apparel, home decor, and accessories marked down even further.